KJMaldonado7/Project4_Energy_Consumption/README.md

 We saved those tables in the `Table_CSVs` directory, as well as other tables outlining the meaning of the values of each column.

 We created a SQL database of our tables in PostgreSQL.
 This was because the data was already tabular in origin.
-That database creation can be found in the main repo under `Energy_Output_Expenses.sql`.
+That database creation can be found in the Database directory under `Energy_Output_Expenses.sql`.

 ### Target Variables
 For all of our models, we used the target variables of `TOTALBTU` (amount of energy used) or `TOTALDOL` (amount of money spent on energy generation).